Become a Friend

 2025 - North Norfolk Cluster

-For this year’s residencies we are moving to a cluster-based delivery model where we will concentrate activity in a single geographical area.
-It is through this approach that we hope to promote more effective and sustainable links between participating teachers, schools, artists and local cultural organisations.
+For our 2025 residencies we moved to a cluster-based delivery model, concentrating activity in a single geographical area.
+Through this approach we were able to promote more effective and sustainable links between participating teachers, schools, artists, and local cultural organisations.

-During the Autumn term, four Spaces and Places residencies will be delivered in schools along the North Norfolk coast.
-This programme of activity offers valuable creative opportunities for children and young people living in rural and isolated communities, and helps to fill existing gaps in cultural provision in the area.
+During the autumn term four residencies were delivered in three primary schools and one special school along the North Norfolk coast.
+This programme of activity offered valuable creative opportunities for children and young people living in rural and isolated communities, helping to fill existing gaps in cultural provision in the area.

 Artists